ZackS13/Respiratory_screen/README.md

 # Respiratory_screen
-Screens EHR data for patients likely to have ongoing pulmonary symptoms after COVID This file selects 130 patients with potentially persistent or worsened respiratory symptoms due to COVID-19 based on EHR records.
+This project selects 130 patients with potentially persistent or worsened respiratory symptoms due to COVID-19 based on EHR records.
 It takes in two CSV files with specific specifications listed below.
 It produces 3 tables for analysis and chart review.

 In order to run this script the institution needs to have two CSV files.
 The first csv_patient_list should be arranged in the following way: